fountainer/EquationPreview/README.md

 ### To DO

 - The display quality of the equation image is poor.
-- Can not get the size of the image for an invalid equation.
+  Not use `show_popup` properly?
 - Use local LaTex engine to convert LaTex equations.
+- Cache images.
+- Sometimes `FileNotFoundError` occurs when delete images.